magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter report collection or filter values
+*  If one wants to alter report collection or filter values

 ### 37. admin_permissions_role_prepare_save